Unprecedented. Unmotivated. Confused.

 Fast forward a couple of months and it has reached the end of the year.
 Two semesters have passed, and the sun never looked brighter.
 The situation around the world is still a pressing issue but the initial turbulence of shock and panic has passed.
 And with every tumultuous period, there was an equally constructive period of learning and adapting to the changes.
 To reflect back on the time and some strategies that I was able to implement to make life just that little bit more tolerable and easier, I broke it down into three principles (an idea that I’ve started to implement into other aspects of my life).

 The triple Cs.

 The years to come will remain uncertain as we progress through optometry but one principal takeaway that I have garnered through this year was that resilience is key.
 Being able to bounce back and realise that this is a collective struggle that we will eventually overcome is an idea that needs to be ingrained into our minds as students.

 We have faced hurdles before and we will continue to face them but with the right prioritization and organization, it can be less stressful than we conjure it up to be in our heads.

-Tell us a little bit about yourself and how you got into Behavioural Optometry
+Tell us a little bit about yourself and how you got into Optometry.

--Tell us about your typical day or week at work
+Tell us about your typical day of studying and working.

 Do you have any goals for your optometry career?